-These filing requirements introduce a standard approach to a distributor's filings of asset management and capital expenditure plan information in support of a rate application.
+These filing requirements introduce provide a standard standard approach to a distributor's filings of asset management and capital expenditure plan information in support of a rate application.
 Distributors are expected to include and clearly identify in their filings the information set out in these filing requirements, and to use the terminology and formats set out in these filing requirements.